dojo/framework/docs/en/resources/supplemental.md

 ## Templates

-The resource template is a description that the resources uses to `read`, `find` and `init` data in the store.
-Resource templates are flexible to enable connecting resources to multiple different providers, for example RESTful APIs, client data (using an in-memory template).
+The resource template is a description that the resource uses to `read`, `find`, and `init` data in the store.
+Resource templates are flexible enough to enable connecting resources to multiple different providers, such as RESTful APIs or client data (using an in-memory template).

-Templates should be stateless so that they can be re-used across through-out an application, using the resource options to determine the data required and the resource controls to interact with the resource store, for example putting the data into the store.
+Templates should be stateless so they can be re-used throughout an application by using the resource options to determine the data required and the resource controls to interact with the resource store, such as putting the data into the store.

 Create a template using `createResourceTemplate` from the `@dojo/framework/core/middleware/resources` module.